-- i. both the transferor and the transferee must keep sufficient records on the transferred assets. - ii. the transferor shall transfer, unless otherwise permitted by the proper officer of customs, all records relating to the transferred business as required under section 36(1) and (2) of the GST Act 20XX. - iii. the transferee shall keep and preserve such records for a period of 7 years in accordance with section 36(2) of GST Act 20XX. - iv. in the case involving only transfer of part of a business and the related record could not be possibly separated, the transferor must seek the advice from the Royal Malaysian Customs (RMC).
+- (a) both the transferor and the transferee must keep complete records on the transferred assets. - (b) the transferor shall transfer, unless otherwise permitted by the proper officer of customs, all records relating to the transferred business as required under section 36(1) and (2) of the GST Act 20XX. - (c) the transferee shall keep and preserve such records for a period of 7 years in accordance with section 36(2) of GST Act 20XX. - (d) in the case involving only transfer of part of a business and the related record could not be possibly separated, the transferor must seek the advice from the Royal Malaysian Customs (RMC).
 Under this circumstance, a supply of certified true copy of all records and documents related to the transferred business to the transferee in lieu of the original records and documents may be allowable.
 If the RMC allows certified copies of records and documents to be provided to the transferee in lieu of the original records and documents, the transferor shall preserve the original records and documents for a period of seven years from the date the transfer of the business is affected.

-13. RELATED INFORMATION FOR PARTIES INVOLVED IN TOGC
+RELATED INFORMATION FOR PARTIES INVOLVED IN TOGC

-The following guides may be of interest to you:-
+- 22. The following guides may be of interest to you:-

-- i.
-GST registration
+- (a) GST Registration

-- ii.
-Capital Goods Adjustment
+- (b) Capital Goods Adjustment

-- iii.
-Partial Exemption, Apportionment and Annual Adjustment
+- (c) Partial Exemption